Betula lenta

-Betula lenta (sweet birch, also known as black birch, cherry birch, mahogany birch, or spice birch) is a species of birch native to eastern North America, from southern Maine west to southernmost Ontario, and south in the Appalachian Mountains to northern Georgia.
+Betula lenta (sweet birch, also known as black birch, cherry birch, mahogany birch, or spice birch) is a species of birch native to eastern North America.

-Characteristics and habitat
+Description

 Betula lenta is a medium-sized deciduous tree reaching 30 m tall, exceptionally to 35 m with a trunk up to 60 cm diameter.
 Heights of 50 ft to 80 ft are more typical.
 In younger trees the bark is characteristic of most birches, with smooth bark and distinct horizontal lenticels.
 It is sometimes mistakenly identified as a cherry tree.

 In older tree specimens the bark (unlike the more commonly known birches) develops vertical cracks into irregular scaly plates revealing rough dark brown bark patterns.
 This, however, only occurs in mature, or ancient, trees and these specimens are not often identified by the public as B. lenta due to the difference between the tree's smooth young bark (which the public is most familiar with) and the tree's rough, cracked and plated mature bark.
 The twigs, when scraped, have a strong scent of wintergreen due to methyl salicylate, which is produced in the bark.

 The leaves are alternate, ovate, 6-15 cm long and 4 to 8 cm broad, with a finely serrated margin.
 The flowers are wind-pollinated catkins 2.5-3 cm long, the male catkins pendulous, the female catkins erect.
 The fruit, maturing in fall, is composed of numerous tiny winged seeds packed between the catkin bracts.
 Seed production mainly occurs in trees that are between 40 and 200 years old, although light crops may occur as early as 15 years and as long as the tree lives.

 Age

 The oldest known B. lenta has been confirmed to be 368 years old, and the species may live even longer in an undisturbed ancient forest.
 Due to the cracking and developing of bark plates, a rough age estimate can be determined by how many bark layers a tree has.
 Generally the tree's smooth young bark begins to split around 40–50 years of age, and then begins to peel off the trunk around the age of 70-80.
 It is then replaced by another layer of bark, which will begin to peel at around 130–150 years.
 The third layer will peel when the tree has reached 200–210 years and achieved "old growth" status.
 This will continue to occur as long as the tree lives, but the individual bark layers become indiscernible after roughly 250 years of age.

 Black birch seeds at a prolific rate and quickly colonizes disturbed areas.
-In the Northeastern US in the 1980s, infestations of gypsy moths, Hemlock woolly adelgid, and Discula destructiva killed many trees, and their place was taken by black birch.
+In the Northeastern US in the 1980s, infestations of spongy moths, Hemlock woolly adelgid, and Discula destructiva killed many trees, and their place was taken by black birch.

+Distribution and habitat

+The species is native to eastern North America, from southern Maine west to southernmost Ontario, and south in the Appalachian Mountains to northern Georgia.